Motion-Law-Characteristics/Coefficients

 MOTION-LAWS COEFFICIENTS

-Use Motion-Law Coefficients DE: Kennwert to compare motions that you design with the Traditional Motion-Laws.
+Use Motion-Law Coefficients DE: Kennwert to compare motions that you design with Traditional Motion-Laws.

 Motion-Law Coefficients